jekyll2014/VoiceAssistant/README.md

   ]
 ```

 ### Frankly speaking a developer should only provide this command structure for the core module to setup the command recognition.
 But the actual processing logic can be any.
-One can even prive cthe core with empty command definition and attach to the audio stream or text stream and process it himself.
+One can even provide core with empty command definition and attach to the audio stream or text stream and process it himself.